Campus Projects at St. Paul's

 Nature Pavilion and Ropes Course

-The 3,600-square-foot Nature Pavilion, supported by the Class of 2016 Senior Parent Gift, will be built at the site of the Darrell House and will provide an outdoor learning space where our community can interact with nature, teach outdoor skills, explore problem solving, enhance teamwork, develop leadership skills, understand natural elements, and promote spirituality.
-Possible features for the facility include a large covered classroom, stone fireplace, climbing wall, and wifi.
-We anticipate the Pavilion having solar panels to reduce the carbon footprint.
-This facility could be used for science classes, field study, buddy gatherings between divisions, green woodworking, physcial education, leadership training, outdoor assemblies and chapel services, alumni gatherings, class picnics and activities, social events, and more.
+The 3,600-square-foot Nature Pavilion, supported by the Class of 2016 Senior Parent Gift, was constructed at the site of the Darrell House and provides an outdoor learning space where our community can interact with nature, teach outdoor skills, explore problem solving, enhance teamwork, develop leadership skills, understand natural elements, and promote spirituality.
+The facility includes a large covered classroom, stone fireplace, climbing wall, and wifi.
+The facility is being used for science classes, field study, buddy gatherings between divisions, green woodworking, physical education, leadership training, outdoor assemblies and chapel services, alumni gatherings, class picnics and activities, social events, and more.

 The nature center and related site improvements provided a catalyst to reinvigorate the ropes course.
 The first phase of the ropes course was made possible by the generosity of the Class of 2015 Senior Parent Gift.
 Further renovated and re-opened in 2016, the ropes course is used for class activities, the Outdoor Club and summer camp.